Sachdev-Ye-Kitaev Models and Beyond: A Window into Non-Fermi Liquids: Random exchange - - Hubbard models

 \subsubsection{SU($M$) symmetry: non-Fermi liquid large-$M$ limit}

 We know from the numerical studies of the random quantum magnet discussed in Section~\ref{sec:SYSU2} that the actual ground state of the undoped model, $p=0$, is a spin glass, in contrast to the spin liquid appearing in Section~\ref{sec:tJPG}.
 It is reasonable to expect that this spin glass state survives for a range of non-zero $p$, and this has been confirmed by numerical studies discussed in Section~\ref{sec:tJnumerics}.
-We do expect a disordered Fermi liquid to appear at a sufficiently large $p$, and then the simplest scenario is of a quantum phase transition from a spin glass to a disordered Fermi liquid at a non-zero critical $p=p_c$.
-Numerical results for the SU(2) model with a transition at non-zero $p_c$ were described in Section~\ref{sec:tJnumerics}.
-The large $M$ theory of Section~\ref{sec:tJPG} yields $p_c=0$, and here we discuss alternative large $M$ approaches which can realize a $p_c > 0$.

-The relationship between the various large $M$ limits is clarified in the schematic phase diagram shown in Fig.~\ref{fig:Joshi} \cite{Joshi:2019csz}, which also incorporates the results of the SU(2) RG of Section~\ref{sec:tJRG}.

-At large $p$ we have a disordered Fermi liquid with a large Fermi energy, which can be obtained by condensing bosonic holons $b$.
-This phase is adequately described by the large $M$ theory reviewed in Section~\ref{sec:tJPG}, which can be viewed as a theory of SU($1|M$) superspin.

-The insulating spin glass phase at $p=0$ has been described in a theory of bosonic spinons $\mathfrak{b}_\alpha$, by condensing the $\mathfrak{b}_\alpha$ \cite{GPS1,GPS2}.
-This can be extended to a metallic spin glass phase at small non-zero $p$ using fermionic holons $\mathfrak{f}$, although this has not been presented in the literature.
-Such a theory can be viewed as a large $M$ theory of a SU($M|1$) superspin.
+In the large $M$ method of Section~\ref{sec:tJPG} the boson $b$ condenses at any non-zero doping, and so the correlated spin liquid (or its associated spin glass state) is absent at $T=0$ away from the insulator.
+In this section, we will discuss an alternative large $M$ approach in which the boson need not condense at non-zero doping, and can instead form a SYK-like critical state.